Utkarsh-Agarwal-585/Payment-Gateway-Integration/src/README.md

 # Payment Gateway Integration with PHP 💰

-### ** A live working demo is hosted on InfinityFree is [Here !](http://pgi.epizy.com/) where the payment gateway is integrated.**
+###  A live working demo is hosted on InfinityFree is [Here !](http://pgi.epizy.com/) where the payment gateway is integrated.
-### ** There will be a simple donate button on homepage.
-On clicking the donate button, the user will land on the payment page**
+###  There will be a simple donate button on homepage.
+On clicking the donate button, the user will land on the payment page,
-### **  where user can paid the amount by choosing different payment type e.g. credit card, Paypal, etc.
+###  where user can paid the amount by choosing different payment type e.g. credit card, Paypal, etc.
-### ** Once the payment is done and invoice will be generated and email will be sent to the user for the payment received.
+###  Once the payment is done and invoice will be generated and email will be sent to the user for the payment received.

 ## <u> Some Important Terms </u>